 The Best Foam Mattresses To Buy Online

 We’re in an age of convenience where it’s fairly normal to get groceries delivered to your door and accordingly it’s become commonplace to get it delivered a mattress delivered to your door, making going to mattress showrooms a thing of the past.
 And with the rise of numerous bed-in-a-box companies who ship you vacuum-packed foam mattresses right to your door, usually for hundreds of dollars less than traditional mattresses.
-It can seem daunting to try and figure which one to pick since many offer similar sounding features and policies but here we’ll consider five of the most popular foam mattress brands that you can buy online.
+It can seem daunting to try and figure which one to pick since many offer similar sounding features and policies but here we’ll consider six of the most popular foam mattress brands that you can buy online.
 At varying price points and many options for different types of sleepers, you’ll be able to find which mattress is right for you.

 One of the first and most popular bed-in-a-box companies, Casper’s made-in-the-USA’s mattresses cut out the middleman, passing the savings on their high-quality mattresses to you.
 They currently offer three different types of mattresses in six different sizes.
 Their most popular model is The Casper, a 10-inch thick mattress with four layers of foam.
 A common critique of foam mattresses is that they retain heat but Casper’s mattresses feature open-cell top layers to conduct heat away from the body, ensuring you stay cool and comfortable.
 Casper is described as being medium to firm, and is suggested for sleepers who either switch between back- and side-sleeping or people who share a bed with a back-sleeper.